suzannecabral/air-quality-locations/README.md

 ## Goal

-Visualize entities of "community" from OpenAQ's /v2/locations endpoint, where one group are communities with at least one measurement based on µg/m³ and is >= 5 µg/m³, and the other group that didn't meet the criteria
+Visualize entities of "community" from OpenAQ's /v2/locations endpoint, where one group are communities with at least one measurement based on µg/m³ and is >= 5 µg/m³, and the other group that didn't meet the criteria.